 During the Pro Women’s Jump division, it was Hanna Straltsova (USA) taking the win as the semifinal top spot with a jump of 174 feet (53.1m) jump behind the GM Marine powered Ski Nautique.
 She was followed by Aliaksandra Danisheuskaya (USA) with a 164 foot (50.1m) jump, Regina Jaquess (USA) with a 161 foot (49.2m) jump, and Valentina Gonzalez (CHL) with a 156 foot (47.4m) who all earned their place in tomorrow's final round.

-The Men’s Jump semifinals rounded out the day with Team Nautique skier Ryan Dodd (CAN) earning the top spot behind the Ski Nautique with a jump of 216 feet (65.9 M).
-Freddy Krueger (USA) also advanced with a 215 foot (65.5 M) jump and a second place finish, as well as Joel Poland (GBR) and Taylor Garcia (USA) also advancing into the final round after jumping 210 feet (64.1 m) and 209 feet (63.7 m) respectively.
+The Men’s Jump semifinals rounded out the day with Team Nautique athlete Ryan Dodd (CAN) jumping 223 feet (68.1m) behind the Ski Nautique.
+Freddy Krueger (USA) also advanced with a 220 foot (67.1m) jump and a second place finish, as well as Joel Poland (GBR) and Jack Critchley (GBR) also advancing into the final round after jumping 219 feet (66.6m) and 216 feet (65.9m) respectively.

-Masters will begin tomorrow at 10:00AM with the Parade of Champions followed by the final rounds of competition.
+Masters will begin tomorrow at 10:00AM with the Parade of Champions followed by the final rounds at 10:30AM.
 To watch live and for complete up-to-date scores of the 63rd